-St John’s College typically admits three undergraduates each year to read Philosophy, making it one of the largest colleges for the subject.
+St John’s College typically admits three undergraduates each year to read Philosophy.
+Combined with those transferring from other subjects, the total cohort is usually around 12 to 15, making it one of the largest colleges for the subject.

 Teaching comes in several forms.

 • Lectures, which are run by the Faculty of Philosophy